Lisbon: The City of Seven Hills

 What to Do:

-– Relax at the Miradouro de São Pedro de Alcântara, enjoying a drink while watching the sun go down over Lisbon.
+Relax at Miradouro de São Pedro de Alcântara, enjoying a drink with a view.

 6. Santa Catarina Hill